vincentsaluzzo/node-microphone/README.md

 Start the process and pipe the stdout of ALSA `arecord` tool to audioStream

 By default, the outputing sound are PCM WAVE format, if you want a MP3 format pass `true` as `mp3Output` in the options passed in arguments.

 (Example : `mic.startCapture({'mp3output' : true});`)

+Other options which can be specified include:
+* alsa_format - Example: 'S16_LE' See arecord --help for a list of recognized formats.
+* alsa_device - Example: 'hw:1,0'
+* alsa_addn_args - Example: ['arg1', 'arg2']
+* sox_format - Example: 'dat'
+* sox_addn_args - Example: ['arg1', 'arg2']

 #### stopCapture();

 Stop the process

 #### audioStream